Thursday, March 4, 2021

 The game was published by Creative Wargames Workshop in 1979.
 A few years later the game was purchased by West End Games.
 I’m not sure who is publishing it these days.
 My absolute favorite game box cover is the one for the German edition, seen below.

 I’m unable to answer rules questions about other editions of the game.
 The rules were changed and the rulebook is a bit longer than the first edition.
 First edition rules were laconic, the new ones a bit chattier.
-My attention span is short and gertting shorter with age.
+My attention span is short and getting shorter with age.

 I do find it amusing that folks talk about turning Junta into a tin soldier game when it started out as a tin soldier game that didn’t allow for betrayal and morphed into a board game.